btsecom/docs/source/spot/en/index.html.md

 }
 ```

 Subscribe to Orderbook incremental updates through the endpoint `wss://ws.btse.com/ws/oss/spot`.
-The topic to subscribe to will be `update` specifying the symbol (eg. `update:BTC-USD`).
+The format of topic will be `update:symbol_grouping` (eg. `update:BTC-USD_0`).
 The first response received will be a snapshot of the current orderbook (this is indicated in the `type` field) and 50 levels will be returned.
 Incremental updates will be sent in subsequent packets with type `delta`.

 Bids and asks will be sent in `price` and `size` tuples.
 The size sent will be the new updated size for the price.
 If a value of `0` is sent, the price should be removed from the local copy of the orderbook.